Hannes-vz/geyserwise-esp32-01/README.md

 # Geyserwise simple button press with esp-01

 Use [esp-01 from aliexpress](https://www.aliexpress.com/item/1005004626018608.html) or [esp-01 from Micro robotics](https://www.robotics.org.za/ESP-01?search=esp) to trigger red pin on geyserwise with the option of adding temperature reading.

 This is meant to be integrated with homeassistant only using mqtt.
 You can use the homeassistant api also, but not both, things break.
-I use mqtt because I need to read the grid frekuency for led indicator light.
+I use mqtt because I need to read the grid frequency for led indicator light.

 ## Esp firmware